orjandesmet/orjandesmet.github.io/README.md

 # Me

-Front-end developer @ JWorks (Ordina BE) at day, weird dreamer at night.
+Front-end developer @ JWorks (Ordina BE) by day, sleeping by night.

 ## Skill set